Honor Code Policy

 The following statements are included in the Honor Code for tests at the Math Emporium.
 Usage of any resources other than those listed below will be considered a violation of the Honor Code and will be reported to the Undergraduate Honor System.

 You may only use paper issued by the proctor.
 It must be returned to the proctor, intact and not torn or separated, when you are finished with your test.

-You may only have your Hokie Passport ID card, a covered drink, a non-electronic pencil or pen, and a cell phone that is turned off when you login to the Emporium Testing System.
-If you are taking a test in Math 1535, you are also permitted to ask a proctor for an Emporium-provided ruler and compass.
-All of these items must be visible to the proctor at all times.
+You may only have your Hokie Passport ID card, a covered drink, a non-electronic pencil or pen, and a cell phone that is powered off when you login to the Emporium Testing System.

 Check your pockets before moving on.
 If you have brought scrap paper or other prohibited items with you, immediately tell the proctor, who will assist you in putting away unauthorized material.

 Exams must be completed in Respondus LockDown browser accessed through Canvas.